kyoungseoun-chung/pyqupa/README.md

 # Currently, the code is in alpha stage.
 Heavly under development!
-(Only a portion of web data is stored in `pypass/db` at this moment.)
+Features can be changed without notice.
 # PYPASS: Python wrapper for [quaeldich.de](https://www.quaeldich.de)

 A Python interface to access data in [quaeldich.de](https://www.quaeldich.de).